Cheap Car Insurance for 50-Year-Olds

 If you want to keep your son or daughter on your policy while they are away for college, you can see some savings through a Distant Driver discount.
-This discount refers to students who are more than 100 miles away from home and under 23-year-old.
+This discount — also known as the "student away from home" discount — refers to students who live more than 100 miles away from home and have limited access to the insured vehicle.
 This discount, while it varies by company, could save you hundreds of dollars a year on your auto insurance premium.

-Those who are older than 55-year-olds are eligible for a state-approved, senior driving courses which you, depending on your insurance company, will usually receive a discount for.
+Those who are older than 55 years old are eligible for state-approved, senior driving courses that can earn you a discount depending on the insurance company.
 These courses include safe driving strategies, rules of the road, use of new technology, and the effects of health issues on driving ability.
-You can access these courses through AARP, AAA, and the National Safety Council but be sure to check with your insurance company prior to taking any courses—as some insurance companies might not recognize the discount.
+You can access these courses through AARP, AAA, and the National Safety Council but be sure to check with your insurance company prior to taking any courses, as some insurance companies might not recognize the discount.

 If you’re starting your retirement early and are now driving less than you had before, speak with your insurance company about a possible low mileage driving discount.
 While the threshold for "low-mileage" varies by company, it can range between 7,500-15,000 per year.

 If you’re a retired military member, some insurance companies will offer you a discount.
-While it varies by company, Geico and USAA can offer some pretty high discounts to retired military personnel.
+While it varies by company, GEICO and USAA are examples of providers that offer some cost-cutting discounts for retired military personnel.

 Belonging to organizations like AARP can earn you a discount with some insurance companies.

-If you’re over 50-year-olds, you qualify for the Hartford Insurance Company.
-Hartford offers a wide variety of perks to its members, including a discount if you’re already a member of AARP.
+If you’re over 50 years old, you can qualify for auto insurance through The Hartford Insurance Company.
+The Hartford offers a wide variety of perks to its members, including a discount if you’re already a member of AARP.

 Once you enter your nifty fifties, key an eye out for extra savings.
-Look to take your college-aged children off your policy as well as some mature driving discounts and consider Geico and Progressive.
+Look to take your college-aged children off your auto insurance policy and look into mature driving discounts.
 Although you're entering a time of insurance savings, you shouldn't be complacent with your company.
-Shopping for car insurance every 6 months has continually proven to save you money.
+Comparison shopping car insurance quotes every six months has continually proven to save money.
 Work with us to find out how much you could be saving on auto insurance.